evankennedy37/Varroa-Infestation-Prediction/README.md

     - Tensors Datafile in pipeline/outputs [Not for user interaction]
     - Model file in pipeline/outputs [Not for user interaction]
     - A Prediction in the 'predictions' folder (the folder will appear if it was absent)
+    - Model Performance Metrics in the ClearML WebUI, in the project 'Varroa Infestation Prediction', within the task 'XGBoost Optuna HPO'
   - predictions.yml: (If ran properly, only after pipeline.yml has already created a model)
     - A Prediction in the 'predictions' folder (the folder will appear if it was absent)